What is Salty Sheep?

 Pastor Ryan Althaus

-I’ve never been a “churchy” guy ( that may be the understatement of the year.)
-So several years back, while attending seminary, I decided to heed my call away from the stained glass sanctuary and seek out the deeper meaning of Worship.
+I’ve never been a particularly “churchy” guy (that may be the understatement of the year.)
+So several years back, while attending seminary, I decided to heed my call and venture away from the stained glass sanctuaries of an ecclesiastical society and seek out the deeper meaning of Worship.
 I stopped seeing “Church” as a place and instead embraced it as a people.
-I grew weary of trying to understand and explain God and started seeking new means of experiencing God.
+I grew weary of trying to understand and explain God and started seeking new means of experiencing and knowing Him.

-Sweaty Sheep Ministries, with its belief that the best means of spiritual growth comes through our ability to match our passions and play with relevant faith teachings and fellowship, was the answer.
-In our particular community that passion was rooted recreation,
+Salty Sheep Ministries, with its belief that the best means of spiritual growth come when we are able to match our passion and playfulness with relevant faith teachings and fellowship, was the answer.
+In our particular community that passion is rooted recreation and the salty sea.

-Yes, this is a Christian group… however, one that embraces doubt and questioning, so we welcome (and grow alongside of) all religious traditions and do not push any one belief (because we don’t claim to have he faith thing all figured out!)
-Recreation has the unique ability to break down Spiritual Barriers that we have constructed over the millennia and allows us to experience God rather than limit God through names and labels.
+Yes, this is a Christian group; however, one that embraces doubt and doesn’t fear questions, so we welcome and grow through our interactions with the full diversity of religious traditions and because of that we do not push any one belief on others because we don’t claim to have he faith thing all figured out!
+Recreation has the unique ability to break down Spiritual Barriers that we have constructed over the millennia and it allows us to experience God in wholeness rather than limit God through names and labels.

 Our program is fully inclusive and lifts up our uniqueness as individuals.
-Following the Indonesian philosophy of “unification through Diversity,” we embrace the various views and experiences each of us bring to the table… because we all grow and learn through one another.
+Following the Indonesian philosophy of “unification through Diversification,” we embrace the various views and experiences that each of us bring to the table because we all grow and learn through one another.
 Furthermore, our individuality demonstrates the need for each person to seek and develop their own personal, and indeed “unique,” relationship with God.

-Our services and outreach opportunities aid in this by providing safe places to grow, relevant worship and mission opportunities that facilitate the development of each individual, and a community of individuals with similar passions of which to travel in fellowship with.
-Sweaty Sheep helps to make religion not only relevant, but fun, emphasized through our motto of “re-Creation through Recreation,” and we truly believe that play is an essential component of spiritual growth.
+Our services and outreach opportunities aid in this by providing safe places to grow, relevant worship, and mission opportunities that facilitate the development of each individual who exists amongst a community of individuals with similar passions of which to explore through fellowship.
+Salty Sheep helps to make religion not only relevant, but fun, emphasized through our motto of “re-Creation through Recreation,” and we truly believe that play is an essential component of spiritual growth.

 -Pastor Ryan Althaus